bleds1/sba/content/posts/2025-06-25-how-i-use-org-mode-part-one.md

            ))
 ```

-Most thoughts throughout the day will be captured to my journal *'log.org'*.
+Most thoughts throughout the day will be captured to my journal *log.org*.
 Tasks will be captured to the relevant todo file for refiling, tagging, scheduling and organisation.
-Each todo file (personal/na/work) has the following headings INBOX: NEXT: Inbox is where things sit until they have been prioritised, scheduled or tagged, by default they have one tag *:refile:* inherited from the heading making them easy to locate from agenda views.
+Each todo file (*personal/na/work*) has the following headings *INBOX:* and *NEXT:*.
+INBOX is where things sit until they have been prioritised, scheduled or tagged, by default they have one tag *:refile:* inherited from the heading making them easy to locate from agenda views.
+They get queued up under the *NEXT:* heading suggesting the order I want to complete things in.
 An agenda view search for the *:refile:* tag is then a unified inbox where I can sort tasks across the different areas.

 ## Agenda views